Panic Disorder Therapist NY

 • fear of future panic decreases

-You learn that anxiety can be noticed and managed, even when it feels intense.
+Over time, many people discover that anxiety can be noticed, tolerated, and managed, even when it feels intense.

 Next Steps

-If you’re feeling stuck in cycles of anxiety, worry, or self-criticism and want to learn new ways to respond, I’d be glad to connect.
+If you feel stuck in cycles of anxiety, panic, or self criticism and want to learn new ways to respond, I would be glad to connect.

 I provide virtual therapy to clients across New York State, including New York City, Buffalo, Rochester, Albany, Syracuse, and surrounding areas.
 Online sessions allow for consistent, focused work without the stress of commuting.